sustainable-computing-io/local-dev-cluster/README.md

 3. The scripts are the source for the kepler cluster commands like `./kind/common.sh`.
 4. [`kubectl`](https://dl.k8s.io/release/v1.25.4)
 5. run `./main.sh up` to set up your local env.
-6. run `./main.sh down` to teardown your local env.
+6. run `./main.sh down` to tear down your local env.

 ## Docker registry
 There's a docker registry available which is exposed at `localhost:5001`.